 Early Origins of the Billian family

-Another 163 words (12 lines of text) are included under the topic Early Billian History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Billian research.
+Another 82 words (6 lines of text) are included under the topic Early Billian History in all our PDF Extended History products and printed products wherever possible.

 Billian Spelling Variations

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Billian has been recorded under many different variations, including Bilham, Billem, Billam, Billame, Billom and others.